ROBERTO QUINTANA | ARTIST PORTFOLIO

-My first paintings were landscapes of the Pacific palisades, the Malibu and Calabasas mountains, and of the Santa Ynez peninsula.
+My first paintings were landscapes of the palisades, and of the Santa Ynez peninsula.
 Throughout these many years of craft building, I have always returned to the landscape painting for renewal and rest.
 As my artistic sensitivity matures, I have come to realize that the contours of the figure-study, the light in the still-life arrangement, and the textures in an abstract-composition are all echoes of the landscape: Coyotes calling to the dark-blue hills…where the spirit of the sky and the foundations of the earth come together to dance in the light.

 Roberto Quintana, WFA, has been painting professionally since 1980.
 Working by commission as a conceptual-environmental artist through his mural painting studio, Art and Soul Productions, Roberto designs and executes site-specific murals for private and commercial clients throughout the western United States.